 7. Plan ahead, then follow the plan

-It will take a considerable amount of time to get everything done, so don't put it off, or you'll just wind up stressed out.
+It will take considerable time to get everything done, so don’t put it off, or you’ll wind up stressed out.
 Even an hour here and there adds up.

 I personally found it easiest to break up my study sessions into smaller chunks every week instead of working on all of them at once.
-This gave me some time for my brain to rest and for anything I learned to “sink in” before I moved on.
+This gave me time for my brain to rest and for anything I learned to “sink in” before moving on.

-Follow the plan.
 Qpractice has organized everything you need to do by exam day.
-Use your calendar and the Qpractice Study Schedule to help you figure out when and how much time you'll have to spend on each study topic before you need to move on.
+Use your calendar and the Qpractice Study Schedule to help you determine when and how much time you’ll have to spend on each study topic before moving on.

 8. Block out chunks of time